esalganik/ice-density-parameterization/README.md

 The repository reproduces the figures presented in the manuscript and Supporting Information:

 Manuscript:

 - Figure 1: Arctic sea-ice density map and temperature-thickness parameterization
 - Figure 2: Snow-thickness and freeboard-dependent density parameterizations

 Supporting Information:

 - Figure S1: Hydrostatically derived effective sea-ice density during MOSAiC
 - Figure S2: Directly measured MOSAiC ridge-core densities
 - Figure S3: Snow-thickness and freeboard-dependent density parameterizations using MERRA-2 SM-LG
+- Figure S4: Comparison of the sea-ice density formulations used in the CryoSat-2 sensitivity analysis
+- Figure S6: Evaluation of ERA5- and MERRA-2-forced SnowModel-LG snow thickness
 - Table S2: Leave-one-campaign-out cross-validation statistics

 Generated figures are exported to: